luizgfranca/synthreon/docs/getting-started.md

 This is a step-by-step guide that will help you create your first simple Synthreon tool.
 Here we will explore the basic concepts in order to understand how to work with Synthreon, how to setup your development environment, and finally, how to build the code for your interaction.
 All of this, using as a practical example a simple task time tracker tool, a simple timer to monitor how much time you are taking to do a set of tasks so you can understand how long you've taken on each one.

-All the code used here can be accessed in the example repository on github: [url]
+All the code used here can be accessed in the example repository on github: [link](https://github.com/luizgfranca/synthreon-getting-started-example)

 #### Setting up the server